datacommoner-zz/projecthudson/Samples/newstreamanalysiswithml-sqldb-epbi/core/StreamAnalysisWithMLSummary.md

 [![Solution Diagram]({PatternAssetBaseUrl}/StreamAnalysisWithMLDiagram.JPG)]({PatternAssetBaseUrl}/StreamAnalysisWithMLDiagram.JPG)

+The path for [TryItNow](https://start.cortanaintelligence.com/tryitnow/dashboard/newstreamanalysiswithml).
+Note the Tutorial needs to be deployed as an official CIQS Tutorial for the TryItNow link to work.

 This solution sets up the infrastructure in the diagram above.
 The various steps are as follows:

 * Setting up an Azure WebJob to collect Twitter data based on user specified keywords.